 Working full-time, Miriam said the opportunity to study law online, and the quality of the academic staff teaching the program, drove her decision to study the Bachelor of Laws.

-“Staff made sure the residential schools were valuable by inviting practicing barristers and judges to speak and share their war stories so we could apply our knowledge.”
+“Staff made sure the intensive schools were valuable by inviting practicing barristers and judges to speak and share their war stories so we could apply our knowledge.”

 Miriam added that she would often find herself going off on tangents when studying because her reading was so interesting – a reflection of the richness and quality of the curriculum.